ultrabug/py3status/py3status/modules/README.md

 For convenience, this module also proposes some added features:
   - Dynamic parameters for POSITION and WORKSPACES assignment (see below)
   - Automatic fallback to a given screen or screen combination when no more screen is available (handy for laptops)
   - Automatically apply this screen combination on start: no need for xorg!
   - Automatically move workspaces to screens when they are available

 Configuration parameters:
   - `cache_timeout` how often to (re)detect the outputs
   - `fallback` when the current output layout is not available anymore, fallback to this layout if available.
 This is very handy if you have a laptop and switched to an external screen for presentation and want to automatically fallback to your laptop screen when you disconnect the external screen.
   - `force_on_start` switch to the given combination mode if available when the module starts (saves you from having to configure xorg)
   - `format_clone` string used to display a 'clone' combination
   - `format_extend` string used to display a 'extend' combination

 Dynamic configuration parameters:
-- <OUTPUT>_pos: apply the given position to the OUTPUT
+  - &lt;OUTPUT&gt;_pos: apply the given position to the OUTPUT
     Example: DP1_pos = "-2560x0"
     Example: DP1_pos = "above eDP1"
     Example: DP1_pos = "below eDP1"
     Example: DP1_pos = "left-of LVDS1"
     Example: DP1_pos = "right-of eDP1"

-- <OUTPUT>_workspaces: comma separated list of workspaces to move to the given OUTPUT when it is activated
+  - &lt;OUTPUT&gt;_workspaces: comma separated list of workspaces to move to the given OUTPUT when it is activated
     Example: DP1_workspaces = "1,2,3"

 Example config:

 ```
 xrandr {
     force_on_start = "eDP1+DP1"
     DP1_pos = "left-of eDP1"
     VGA_workspaces = "7"
-}o
+}
 ```

 **author** ultrabug